Cuba Visa and Passport Requirements

-A passport valid for two months beyond the proposed duration of stay is required for British nationals.
+A passport valid for the duration of stay is required for British nationals.

 Visas for Cuba are required by all nationals referred to in the chart above.

-The required tourist visa, known as a tourist card, allows the holder to stay in the Cuba for 30 days and is valid for a single entry.
-You must also have a passport valid for two months beyond the length of your proposed duration of stay, as well as proof of a confirmed return flight and booked accommodation.
+The required tourist visa, known as a tourist card, allows the holder to stay in Cuba for 30 days and is valid for a single entry.
+You must also have a passport valid for length of your proposed duration of stay, as well as proof of a confirmed return flight and booked accommodation.